 LOCAL COMPREHENSIVE PLAN CONSISTENCY: This roadway safety audit is consistent with transportation goal #2 as specified on p.
 6-1 of the 2008 Garrett County Comprehensive Plan: 'Preserve roadway capacity and improve safety.
-This project supports the Maryland Transportation Plan objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.
+This project supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'